 This isn’t a problem for most blogs.
 Almost every blogging program by default will link the title of the blog to the front page.

-However, customized themes may remove this capability.
+However, customize themes may remove this capability.
 Even if the title does link to the front page it is a good idea to have another link somewhere that is easy to find because some of your visitors will not be familiar with blogs and they may not think to click on the title.

 Use commonly recognized navigation